rixon1658/Kayyi-adikkeda/README.md

 ### Project Description
-My project build is program for switching ON/OFF a light by clapping.
+My project build is a program for switching ON/OFF a light bulb by clap detection.
 By clapping one time,switches on the bulb; two clap allows you to turn it off ,and three clap goes into party mode and plays a corny music.

 ### The Problem (that doesn't exist)